mydeepinir/SDK/README.md

 The category of the page.
 Useful for cases like ecommerce where many pages might live under a single category.

 #### properties
-A dictionary of properties of the page.
+A dictionary of properties of the page. you can read more about properties in the [page properties type](/src/types/page.ts)

 ```js
 deepIn.page('Pricing');